Doing business in the Netherlands

 • Manufacturing: The Netherlands is a leading manufacturer of machinery, chemicals, and other industrial products.
 If you are looking to start a manufacturing business in the Netherlands, there are many opportunities available.

-• Services: The Dutch services sector is thriving, with many opportunities in sectors such as tourism, healthcare, and financial services.
+• Services: The Dutch services sector is thriving, with many opportunities in sectors such as consulting, tourism, healthcare, and financial services.
 If you are looking to start a service business in the Netherlands, there are many opportunities waiting for you.

 Challenges of doing business in the Netherlands

-There are a few challenges to doing business in the Netherlands.
 Firstly, the Dutch business culture can be different than what you are used to.
 Dutch people are known for being very direct, which can be challenging for foreign entrepreneurs.
 It is important to remember that they are (usually) not being rude, it is simply the Dutch way of communicating.

 Additionally, the cost of living and doing business in the Netherlands is relatively high when compared to other countries in Europe.
 However, the cost of living is still lower than the Nordic countries and parts of the UK.
 Especially in the city of Amsterdam it can be hard to find housing.